Solving Absolute Value Inequalities

 As you can see, we are solving two separate linear inequalities.

-The answer in interval notation makes more sense if you see how it looks in the number line.
+The answer in interval notation makes more sense if you see how it looks on the number line.
 In case 2, the arrows will always be in opposite directions.
-The open circles imply that -3 and 7 are not included in the solutions which is the consequence of the symbol “>”.
+The open circles imply that -3 and 7 are not included in the solutions which are the consequence of the symbol “>“.

 Break this up into two linear inequalities, and then solve each separately.
 Here’s the rule for case 2.